geophile/marcel/README.md

 * Editing of last command in the editor of your choice.

-* Context-sensitive tab completion.

-* Prompt customization.
+* Extensive help facility, providing information on concepts, objects, and commands.

 * Customizable highlighted output of file and process listings.

+* Context-sensitive tab completion (for commands, their flags, filenames, help topics).

 Example
 -------